Winter in Minnesota State Parks

 For those looking to ice fish, Minnesota residents can fish for free in most Minnesota State Parks year round (on bodies of water that do not require a trout stamp; check park offices for full regulations).
 Mille Lacs Kathio State Park, Bear Head Lake State Park and Lake Bemidji State Park are all popular ice fishing destinations.

 Other popular wintertime activities include snowshoeing and sledding.
 Snowshoeing or winter hiking can be done anywhere in the park where there are not groomed snowmobile or ski trails.
-Parks including Afton, Bear Head Lake, Crow Wing, Forestville/Mystery Cave, Itasca, Jay Cooke, Lake Carols and Frontenac offer snowshoe rentals for $6/day at the park office.
+Parks including Afton, Bear Head Lake, Crow Wing, Forestville/Mystery Cave, Itasca, Jay Cooke, Lake Carols and Frontenac offer snowshoe rentals for a nominal fee at the park office.
 If you’re new to snowshoeing, watch for “Let’s Go Snowshoeing” events throughout the winter.

 Finally, if you’re looking for great sledding, several parks offer dedicated sledding hills.
 Frontenac, Upper Sioux Agency, Lake Carlos, and Mille Lacs Kathio are among the popular destinations.
 Fort Ridgely State Park offers a sledding hill and inner tube rentals for a nominal fee.